lawrie/MuraxArduino/README.md

 #### 7-segment LED display

-There are two 7-segment peripheral designed to be used with Digilent Pmods, [Pmod SSD](https://store.digilentinc.com/pmod-ssd-seven-segment-display/).
+There are two 7-segment peripherals designed to be used with Digilent Pmods, [Pmod SSD](https://store.digilentinc.com/pmod-ssd-seven-segment-display/).

 The first (channel 0) is accessed by the SevenSegment class and is on Blackice Pmods 7 and 9.

 The second (channel 1) is multiplexed with GPIO and is on Blackice Pmods 3 and 5.

 These are supported by the SevenSegment library.
-Channel 1 is accessed by the SevenSegment1 class.
+You need to declare "SevenSegmentClass SevenSegment(1);" to access the channel 1 instance.

 The 7-segment peripheral is implemented by [SevenSegment.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/SevenSegment.scala).